braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/user_profiles/duplicate_users.md

 ## Bulk merging

 {% alert important %}
-This feature is currently in early access.
-If you'd like to participate, reach out to your customer success manager.
+Bulk merging duplicate users is currently in early access.
+Contact your Braze account manager if you’re interested in participating in the early access.
 {% endalert %}

 When you bulk merge duplicate users, Braze finds profiles with matching identifiers (such as an email address) and merges all their data into the most recently updated profile with an `external_id`.
-If there's no profiles with an `external_id`, the most recently updated profile without an `external_id` will be used instead.
+If there are no profiles with an `external_id`, the most recently updated profile without an `external_id` will be used instead.

 ### Step 1: Go to Manage Audience